 There are many ways for students to learn from the findings of their academic research.
-What follows is a sampling of possibilities, and librarians are always happy to work with you to customize any of these ideas.
+What follows is a sampling of possibilities, and librarians are always happy to work with you to create new assignments.

 Abstract or Executive Summary of a scholarly article.